 With great innovations like this, or medical tools that continue to get smaller, it’s crucial that the processes used for manufacturing are reliable, efficient, and capable of working at potentially tiny measurements.
 This is where engraving with lasers comes in.

-The use of laser engraving within this sector
+What is the use of laser engraving within this sector?

 It goes without saying that safety is a priority for all within the industry.
 There can be no room for error when it comes to the creation of any products involved.
 For this, only the highest quality processes are used.
 Of course, cost-effectiveness must be considered, but this quality can’t be sacrificed in order to achieve this.